Best Life Insurance For Self Employed People In 2023

 Fixed-term self-employed life insurance:

 Term life insurance for self-employed workers is the commonest policy.
-It lasts for a fixed duration and is often set up to align with a known debt such as a repayment mortgage or an inheritance tax bill, and should you die, the debt is repaid.
-It is the lowest cost policy as there is certainty over the end date of the policy.
+It lasts for a fixed duration and is often set up to align with a known debt, such as a repayment mortgage or an inheritance tax bill, should you die.

 Family income benefit life insurance for self-employed workers:

-Also a fixed-term policy type, family income benefit differs by providing regular monthly payments rather than a single lump-sum payout.
-It helps families already dealing with grief to continue their lives normally with household monthly income still coming in as usual, without additional financial adjustment.
+Also, in a fixed-term policy type, family income benefit differs by providing regular monthly payments rather than a single lump-sum payout.
+It helps families dealing with grief to continue their lives normally, with monthly household income coming in as usual, without additional financial adjustment.